June 29: Today in Royal History

 June 29, 1926 – Birth of Jaber III al-Ahmad al-Jaber al-Sabah, 3rd Emir of Kuwait in Kuwait City, Kuwait

 Jaber III Al-Ahmad Al-Jaber Al-Sabah reigned as the 13th Ruler and 3rd Emir of Kuwait from 1977 – 2006.
 He was Emir of Kuwait during the 1990 invasion of Kuwait by Iraq and the subsequent Persian Gulf War.
 Unlike many other rulers in the Middle East, Emir Jaber stood out for his modest style.
-He declined to put his own image on the nation’s currency and he lived in what Kuwaitis considered a relatively simple home.
+He declined to put his image on the nation’s currency and lived in what Kuwaitis considered a relatively simple home.
 The Kuwaiti people often referred to him as Baba Jaber or Father Jaber.

 Unofficial Royalty: Jaber III al-Ahmad al-Jaber al-Sabah, 3rd Emir of Kuwait